cvmfs/doc-cvmfs/cpt-repository-gateway.rst

   }

 It should be noted that when keys are loaded from a file, an ``id`` field does not need to be specified in the configuration file.
-The public id of the loaded key is the one specified in the key file itself.
+The public ID of the loaded key is the one specified in the key file itself.

 Legacy repository configuration syntax